michaelliao/itranswarp/ansible/environments/sample/README.md

 - source.domain.name.crt
 - source.domain.name.key

-# put hosts.yml in this directory.
+## change IPs in hosts.yml.

-# put vars.yml in this directory.
+## put vars.yml in this directory.

-# NOTE: the vars.yml contains sensitive data and MUST NOT submitted into git.
+NOTE: the vars.yml contains sensitive data and MUST NOT submitted into git for production environment.